-For Building permits:
+For Building Permits and residential tree permits:

-Once you have planted a replacement tree(s) that meet the criteria in your permit and stated above, you can contact Saanich Parks at (250) 475-5522 or parks@saanich.ca to schedule your tree inspection.
+Once you have planted a replacement tree(s) that meet the criteria in your permit and stated above, contact Saanich Parks at (250) 475-5522 or parks@saanich.ca to schedule a tree inspection.
 Upon inspection and approval, 50% of your deposit will be released.
-Once it has been a year or more after the first inspection, you can contact Saanich Parks to schedule your second inspection.
-The second half of the security deposit will be returned after the second inspection if the inspector finds the replacement tree(s) to be in good health.
+After one year or more from the first inspection, contact Saanich Parks to schedule your second inspection.
+The second half of the security deposit will be returned following the second inspection if the inspector finds the replacement tree(s) to be in good health.

-For Development Permits with Landscape bonds:
+For Development Permits with Landscape Bonds:

-Your landscape architect is required to submit a signed schedule C to the Planning department to initiate the landscape bond release process.
+Your landscape architect is required to submit a signed Schedule C to the Saanich Planning Department to initiate the landscape bond release process.
 Saanich Planning will contact Parks to arrange the landscape inspection.
 After the landscape has been inspected and approved, 90% of the landscape bond can be returned with a standard 10% hold back for one year for tree survival.
 It is the applicant's responsibility to contact Planning for the final bond release.
-Please note that Saanich only collects the higher of the Servicing or Landscape Bonds so if there are outstanding Engineering requirements the bond may not be released.
+Please note that Saanich collects only the higher of the Servicing or Landscape Bonds.
+If there are outstanding Engineering requirements, the bond may not be released.